Fruit and Nut

 Upland Research Project (and Nut Arboretum)

 This project will research the effects of woodland shelter on micro-climate modification, natural regeneration and the potential for nut and fruit production (focusing on the hardiest species).
-The project would also assess carbon sequestration, agroforestry and the possibilities for timber and biomass production.
+The project would also assess agroforestry and the possibilities for carbon sequestration.
 The most important part of the project will be a nut arboretum that will contain a range of nut species suited to the location, and will involve up to five thousand nut trees (which would make it by far the largest collection of nut trees in Ireland).
 Soil conditions permitting, we hope to plant a minimum of five hundred Araucaria araucana (Monkey Puzzle) trees.
-In time, this would become the biggest population of mature Monkey Puzzle trees outside of their native range in Chile and Argentina.
+In time, this would become one of the biggest populations of mature Monkey Puzzle trees outside of their native range in Chile and Argentina.

 The optimum size of holding would be six to twenty hectares (15-50 acres).
 However, a larger holding may be considered.
 The ideal site would contain a variety of different slopes, aspects and soil types, with most of the land situated between 150m and 350m above sea level.
 Exposed sites at lower elevations may also be considered.